Frequently Asked Questions

 Washing Instructions for Bee Suits

 - Suit: Remove veil from suit for machine washing in cold water.
-Tumble dry low.
-Best to air dry in shade.
-No bleach
+Our Organic Cotton suit can be tumble dried on low, however, we recommend to air-dry in shade.
+All Mesh suits, do not tumble dry.
+No bleach.

 - Gloves: Hand wash in cold water.
 Hang to dry in shade.
-Do not use dryer.
-No bleach
+Do not tumble dry.
+No bleach.